utkuce/wav2midi/README.md

 ## Requirements

-To use, the following must be installed
+To run, the following must be installed

   - [Arrayfire Binaries]
   - [CUDA Toolkit]  (Optional)
   - [Python3]  (Not Required for standalone)

-If CUDA is not installed it will fall back to OPENCL or CPU
+If CUDA is not installed it will fallback to OPENCL or CPU

 ## Usage

-Build the [Rust] source as a dynamic library first, if `stft_rust.dll` doesn't exist:
+Build the [Rust] source as a dynamic library first, if `stft_rust.dll` doesn't already exist:
 ```
 $ cargo build
 ```